TuringLang/turinglang.github.io/README.md

 This repository contains the quarto source for the `Turing.jl` website.

-To get started with the `Turing.jl` website locally, you'll need to have the following prerequisites installed:
+To get started with the `Turing.jl` website locally, you'll need to have the following prerequisite installed:

 - [Quarto](https://quarto.org/docs/download/)

-Once you have these prerequisites installed, you can follow these steps:
+Once you have this prerequisite installed, you can follow these steps:

 1. Clone this repository: